sauce-archives/help/docs/tools/appium/setups/watcher-setup/setup-java-junit-watcher.md

 {% highlight java %}
 public class WatcherTestSetup {

+	/* Specify if our test is being executed locally or on TestObject */ boolean isLocal = false;

     /* This is the key piece of our test, since it allows us to
    * connect to the device we will be running the app onto.*/ private AppiumDriver driver;